Arkay-1248/Do-Not-Go-Gentle/Readme.md

 Q: How do I fast travel?

-A: You can fast travel using a combination of [More Carriages](https://www.nexusmods.com/skyrimspecialedition/mods/71135), [Wait Carriage in Towns](https://www.nexusmods.com/skyrimspecialedition/mods/35418), or using the travel packs from [Horizon Zero Dawn Fast Travel](https://www.nexusmods.com/skyrimspecialedition/mods/35793).
-You can craft the travel packs at a cooking pot or purchase them from any inn keeper, except the two inns in Bruma.
+A: You can fast travel using a combination of [More Carriages](https://www.nexusmods.com/skyrimspecialedition/mods/71135), [Wait Carriage in Towns](https://www.nexusmods.com/skyrimspecialedition/mods/35418), or using the travel packs from [Journeyman](https://www.nexusmods.com/skyrimspecialedition/mods/92220).
+You can craft the travel packs at a cooking pot or purchase them from any general merchants or from some inn keepers.
 There are also teleportation spells from two seperate schools of magic.

 ### Tweaking the Game Settings